MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PurchasedGoodAndService.md

 ms.author: anbichse
 ---

-# Purchased good and service in CloudforSustainabilityCarbonDataModel(PurchasedGoodAndService)
+# Purchased good and service in Cloud for Sustainability carbon data model(PurchasedGoodAndService)

 Entity for purchased goods and services.